lh3/lh3.github.com/_posts/2014-12-10-bwa-mem-for-long-error-prone-reads.md

 A recent paper published by [Phil Ashton et al][1] has triggered some discussions which subsequently moved to my domain: read mapping.
-Phil then asked me to clarify how the upcoming bwa-mem works with Oxford Nanopore (ONP) reads.
+Phil then asked me to clarify how the upcoming bwa-mem works with Oxford Nanopore (ONT) reads.
 Here we go.

 Although the very first version of bwa-mem worked with PacBio reads (well, not